burrrata/cryptoeconomics.study_rust_edition/src/ch1/state_transitions.md

 <h1 align="center">
-    State Transition Function: getting from A to B.
+    State Transitions: getting from A to B.
 </h1>

 <br>